-Why Disney’s dramatic pivot to streaming is a wake up call for business leaders
+Why Disney’s dramatic pivot to streaming is a wake-up call for business leaders

 From a corporate strategy perspective, the move is remarkable on two fronts.
 Firstly, the sheer velocity of this pivot for a company the size and age of Disney is, for lack of a better word, unprecedented.

-Let’s not forget that it was just last year that Disney held a near 40% revenue share of the US box office, thanks to Marvel films becoming a cultural phenomenon in the past decade.
-The company’s theme park and cruise line business was equally successful, with a year on year growth rate at a respectable 6% and revenues of $26.2 billion in the same period.
+Let’s not forget that it was just last year that Disney held a near 40% revenue share of the U.S. box office, thanks to Marvel films becoming a cultural phenomenon in the past decade.
+The company’s theme park and cruise line business was equally successful, with a year-on-year growth rate at a respectable 6% and revenues of $26.2 billion in the same period.

 These are significant enterprises by any measure, with Disney enjoying deep competitive advantages in each of the sectors it participates in.
 In fact, before this announcement, most stock market analysts had made peace with the fact that Disney was likely to hunker down and wait for the pandemic to pass instead of changing gears.
 After all, why should the company leave money on the table if the pandemic was going to be over soon?

-The fact that in just seven months of the pandemic breaking out, Disney decided to reinvent itself primarily around streaming speaks volumes about its expectations regarding the pandemic length.
+The fact that, within just seven months of the pandemic breaking out, Disney decided to reinvent itself primarily around streaming speaks volumes about its expectations regarding the pandemic length.
 Clearly the group decided that waiting it out was no longer an option.

 Spillover effects